ireapps/census/tools/README.rst

 NOTE: Take care with character encoding.
 Some place names (such as those with Spanish words) contain non-ASCII characters.
 The Census Bureau encodes the files using "latin-1" encoding.
 The in2csv example above handles this correctly. in2csv always writes output files in UTF-8, so adjust your database load scripts accordingly.

-Thanks to Ron Campbell of the Orange County Register for contributing the basis of **geo_2010.sql**
+Thanks to Ron Campbell of the Orange County Register for contributing the basis of **geo_2010.sql** Thanks to Mike Stucka of the Telegraph of Macon for suggestions to clarify the SQL and make it more compatible.

+Note that the column IDs do not exactly match the values printed in the SF1 technical documentation.
+The zero-padding pattern used in those docs is less consistent than it was in 2000, and we had built up too many tools based on the 2000 pattern before recognizing this.
+For what it's worth, table and field numbers in our labels are always padded with zeros to three positions.
+The Census sometimes pads fields with four zeroes, perhaps to maintain length parity with tables that repeat for racial/ethnic subgroups.

+The column names in our SQL files align with the metadata files described below.

 SAS
 ===